Kevinpgalligan/ka/README.md

 'Real' numbers are represented as floating point numbers.
 If a fraction can be simplified to an integer, such as 2/2, then this will happen automatically.
 In the other direction, a type that is lower down the hierarchy, such as an integer, can be cast into a type that's further up the hierarchy in order to match a function signature.

 `Bool` (stands for Boolean) is essentially an alias for the `Number` type.
 Non-zero values represent true.
-The variables `true` and `false` are provided as syntax sugar, but you can pass 1 and 0 wherever they're used.
+The variables `true` and `false` are provided for convenience, but they're just proxies for the values 1 and 0.

 Quantities consist of two components: a magnitude and a unit (see: the section on units).
 Any quantities can be multiplied together or divided into each other, but only quantities of the same unit type can be added or subtracted.
 For example, you can add `1 metre` and `1 foot`, but not `1 metre` and `1 second`.
 This is enforced by the binary operators themselves (addition and subtraction).